vzakharchenko/keycloak-radius-plugin/README.md

     "certificate": "config/public.crt",
     "numberThreads": 8,
     "useRadSec": true
+  },
+   "coa":{
+      "port":3799,
+      "useCoA":true
    }
 }
 </code></pre>
 where

  -  **sharedSecret** - Used to secure communication between a RADIUS server and a RADIUS client.
    -  **authPort** - Authentication and authorization port
    -  **accountPort** - Accounting port
    -  **useUdpRadius** - if true, then listen to authPort and accountPort